-Afrodescendant women and girls in Costa Rica, Cuba, Panama and Suriname are slightly more likely than non-Afrodescendant women and girls to attend four ANC visits or more.
-In Cuba, the positive differences between Afrodescendant women and non-Afrodescendant women and girls are statistically significant.
+Afrodescendent women and girls in Costa Rica, Cuba, Panama and Suriname are slightly more likely than non-Afrodescendent women and girls to attend four ANC visits or more.
+In Cuba, the positive differences between Afrodescendent women and non-Afrodescendent women and girls are statistically significant.
 These split results may reflect some regional differences.
-For example, in several Central American countries, including Panama, Afrodescendant women have the highest attendance rate at university-level institutions, despite concurrent high unemployment and overrepresentation among manual labourers.
+For example, in several Central American countries, including Panama, women of African descent have the highest attendance rate at university-level institutions, despite concurrent high unemployment and overrepresentation among manual labourers.
 Education is one of the factors linked to high ANC attendance.

-In addition, many, primarily rural, Afrodescendant communities in the region traditionally receive care from midwives.
+In addition, many, primarily rural, Afrodescendent communities in the region traditionally receive care from midwives.
 Cuba also has a tradition of maternity homes that operate mainly in rural areas.
 Midwives and maternity homes serve both to maintain community traditions and as an alternative to the mistreatment women and girls of African descent experience in hospitals and clinics.
 Many, though not all, countries in the region include midwifery care as part of their ANC reporting.